The Belcher League

 "Faster!"
 She grabbed at its mane as it started to gallop.

 "I wish you could fly.
 Whoop!"
-Tina crouched down to its neck as it leapt into the air.
-The horse now sped along as fast as she had ever ridden in her father's car, the motions of its legs nowhere close to matching the speed of its flight.
+Tina clung to its neck as it leapt into the air.
+The horse now sped along as fast as she had ever ridden in her father's car, the leisurely motions of its legs nowhere close to matching the speed of its flight.

 Back at the Belcher residence Bob had gone to summon his two remaining children from their rooms so they could tell the truth about Tina to Sergeant Bosco this time.

 "Gene?"
 Bob looked around his son's empty room.
-Fearing the worst he dashed to the next door and threw it open.
+Fearing the worst he dashed to the closet door and threw it open.
 "Louise?"

 "Bob, what's the matter?"